-Anyways Proxy Blade Zero is a character action game (or hack n slash) which puts you in control of a humanoid robot named Fenrir a smaller version of Jehuty from Zone Of The Enders who can’t fly but can dash.
+Anyways Proxy Blade Zero is a 3D beat-em-up which puts you in control of a humanoid robot named Fenrir a smaller version of Jehuty from Zone Of The Enders who can’t fly but can dash.
 Seriously if you’ve played Zone Of The Enders you will find the combat very similar, just on a smaller scale.
 In fact that combat is actually more fun than Zone Of The Enders IMO because it doesn’t try too many things and keeps things simple.

 Combat is the name of the game here.
 You have your parry button X (an odd choice) your attack button marked Y (Classic DMC style) and B is a delay (a short pause in which you are left vulnerable to attack) which allows you to extend your attack combo with power attacks which can be used by pressing Y after a delay to extend your combo.
 Using the right trigger allows you to dash and perform energy attacks.

 The only problem I had with the combat were the controls, mostly the fact that X is the parry button.
 I’m serious when I say that this is the game’s only flaw.
 Often you will mistake the X button for attack which will lead to many deaths.
 This game is hard and I died to the final boss just because I pressed Y to block, thinking I was playing Sleeping Dogs or something.

 This wouldn’t be so bad if they offered you the ability to changed the controls.
 Remember my last blog talking about the importance of options in videogames?
 That applied here too.
-The option to customize your control layout is important for a game and I’m still baffled as to why Character action games still fail to do this as giving players more freedom to modify the controls could allow for better reflexes as players may be more comfortable with a different control layout, thus allowing them to play more competently.
+The option to customize your control layout is important for a game and I’m still baffled as to why many 3D beat-em-ups still fail to do this as giving players more freedom to modify the controls could allow for better reflexes as players may be more comfortable with a different control layout, thus allowing them to play more competently.
 Proxy Blade Zero doesn’t pull its punches, so learning the controls is vital for you to make progress.

 This can get pretty chaotic when there are multiple enemies as the animation for the emp blast keeps you still for a couple of seconds so you have to be very careful when to use it.
 One particular enemy I fought pushed me too far away to make use of the emp blast.
 As such I had to literally wait for it to run out of shields.
 You see shields and energy are the same, energy attacks used by the enemy are unblockable same can’t be said for yours though so you have to dash away to avoid them.
 However dashing uses energy so you have to be tactical.